 Here in York, we’re lucky to have lots of great options for places to walk, as a family or on our own.
 York itself is a very walkable city – all of the main attractions, from York Minster at one end to the JORVIK Viking Centre at the other – are a short stroll apart, giving visitors the perfect excuse to ditch the car.
-The iconic 3km walk around York’s city walls is a unique experience, too, and completely free of charge.
+There are several excellent bus services, the rail connections are excellent and it’s a bike-friendly city too.
+A walk around York is a brilliant thing to do, and the iconic 3km walk around York’s city walls is a unique experience that’s completely free of charge.

 For the ultimate recharging experience, though, a walk in the woods can’t be beaten: fresh air, oodles of space, interesting things to discover, wildlife to spot and more sticks than you can, well, shake a stick at, it’s a paradise for kids in particular.
 There are lots of excellent woodland walks near York, some within a short drive and others slightly further afield.
 All of the ones we’ve picked are well worth travelling for – here are our best woodland walks in and near York.
 If you have another one to tell us about, or want to let us know how you got on, get in touch through Facebook, Instagram or Twitter.